gregogolla/investrak-iicdocs/system-settings.md

 1. `End` - The latest month in the period.
 This is left blank for the current on-going period.
 1. `Description` - any additional information that provides additional information for the date range

-!> **Note** It is important that the administrator accurately records all `Expected Monthly Contribution` date ranges with no overlaps or gaps so that arrears and dues can be calculated correctly.

 ## Loan Settings
 ![alt text](images/11.4_Loan_settings.png "Loan Settings")